-You will need to buy your own copies of: Othello, The Handmaid's Tale and Feminine Gospels and The Great Gatsby
+You will need to buy your own copies of: Othello, The Handmaid's Tale and Feminine Gospels.
+There will be some additional texts which you will need to purchase during the course.
+Your teacher will advise on these.

 English Literature is a rigorous and highly academic A Level that is sought after by all Russell Group universities.
 Students of English Literature can go on to study Law, History, Politics, Journalism, Advertising and Media, as well as literature-based degree courses.
 The critical thinking, creative skills and development of a formal, professional writing style offered by the subject make it a perfect complement to arts or science subjects.
 Students who have taken English Literature at Backwell have gone on to study English Literature at degree level or have taken higher education courses in such subjects as Sociology, History, Psychology or Journalism.
 Literature students have gone on to gain employment in a range of areas.